BethGriggs/nodejs-in-the-cloud/README.md

 Now that you have created your application, the next step is to see it running.
 To do that you can use the appsody run command in a terminal window.
 Alternatively, if you use VS Code, you can use the tasks that have been configured in the .vscode directory that was added as part of the template project.

-1. Run your applcation using:
+1. Run your application using:
     1. From the terminal: `appsody run`
     2. In VSCode: Terminal > Run Task… > Appsody: run